Barclays Technical Analysis (NYSE:BCS)

 Barclays Moving Average:

 Moving averages show the BCS stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+The 20 day moving average of $11.22 is below the last closing price of $11.32 and the 50 day moving average of $11.35 is above the $11.32 price.
 The 10 and 20 day periods can predict short term moving average trends.

 Barclays Bollinger Bands: